Italy (Everybody Loves Raymond): Production

 "Italy" was filmed in the town of Anguillara Sabazia outside of Rome.

-After the first season of Everybody Loves Raymond ended in 1997, series creator Philip Rosenthal, asked Ray Romano what he was going to do over the summer.
+After the first season of Everybody Loves Raymond ended in 1997, series creator Philip Rosenthal asked Ray Romano what he was going to do over the summer.
 Romano wanted to go to the Jersey Shore, and Rosenthal suggested they go to Italy; Romano, an Italian himself, did not accept his offer because he was "not really interested in other cultures."
-At that moment, Rosenthal began to concept the episode.
+At that moment, Rosenthal began to conceive of the episode.
 Romano was sent to Italy by Rosenthal, and he eventually came around on the country.
 Rosenthal and a reluctant Romano pitched "Italy" to a CBS, who eventually accepted the idea.
 A major reason Romano did the episode was to vacation with his wife Anna Romano while off-camera.
 It was filmed in July 2000 in the town Anguillara Sabazia outside of Rome.
 Since it was shot on-location, it was filmed single-camera juxtaposed to the series' usual multi-camera setup.

 Romano enjoyed his time filming the episode, highlighting the food, but noting the small toilet seats as a complaint.
 Patricia Heaton had not gone to Italy since the 1980s as a model for a shoe company.
-Doris Roberts and Brad Garrett took issue with the amount of food consumed and the walking, respectively, while Peter Boyle thought of it as an earned "working vacation".
+Doris Roberts complained of copious walking, especially on uneven cobblestone; Brad Garrett joked about gorging himself on food during the trip; and Peter Boyle thought of it as an earned "working vacation".

 Directed by Gary Halvorson, "Italy" guest stars Silvana De Santis as Colletta, Pierrino Mascarino as Giorgio, Alex Meneses as Stefania, David Proval as Signore Fogagnolo, Enzo Vitagliano as the Bocce player, Sergio Sivori, Vanni Bramat, Luca Francucci and Alessandro Francucci.
 Romano first hinted of the episode in an interview published that same month in the Rome News-Tribune.

 According to the Los Angeles Times, Brad Garrett threatened not to participate in the two-part episode unless he got a raise, which he was given.